oluwabujadeakinjo/authentication-api-docs/guides/getting-started.md

-# Getting Started with the Authentication API
+# Getting started with the Authentication API

-This guide shows how to authenticate users and use the API.
-By the end you will be able to send requests and handle responses.
+Learn how to authenticate users and generate access tokens using the Authentication API.
+By the end of this guide, you will be able to successfully request a token and use it to access protected endpoints.

 ## Prerequisites

-You need:
+Before you begin, ensure you have:
-- Basic knowledge of HTTP APIs
+- Basic knowledge of REST APIs and HTTP methods.
-- An HTTP client
+- An command-line tool like `curl` (or an API platform like Postman).
-- API base URL
+- The API base URL: `https://api.example.com/v1`.

-## Authentication Flow
+## Authentication flow

 1. **Client sends credentials**: The client sends a request including their **username** and **password.**